 Oakland Unity High School is a high expectation school with a safe environment, rigorous curriculum, and intensive supports that are responsive to the individual needs of students and allow them to achieve academic success and positive social and cultural development.

 Unity was founded in 2003 as an independent charter high school open to all students in Oakland and serves 350 9th-12th students.
 Over the past several years, Unity’s student body has been approximately 93% Latino, 5% African American, and 2% other.
-More than 80% of Unity students qualify for free or reduced price lunch on the basis of family income level and over 75% come from immigrant families whose home language is not English.
+More than 80% of Unity students qualify for free or reduced price lunch on the basis of family income level and a majority of students come from immigrant families whose home language is not English.
 Over 15% of our students are English Learners and more than 70% are Redesignated Fluent English Proficient.
 Poverty, unsafe neighborhoods, as well as lack of familiarity with American public schools and college entrance requirements are some of the barriers our students face.